-Their grades have begun to slip
+Their grades have started to slip

 Schoolwork can often get put on the back burner by teens when dealing with issues of anxiety.
 Sometimes they may be having Teen Test Anxiety , which becomes a problem in high school as teens begin to worry about their grades and getting into college.
 This can be a simpler issue to address.

 However, if you notice that your teen’s grades start to drop and continue to decline, it may be time to start paying closer attention to them and their behavior to see if there are other signs of anxiety or other issues going on.

-Your teen says that they are constantly feeling ill
+Your teen says that they are constantly feeling ill or exhibiting physical symptoms.

 Anxiety is one of those things that takes on many different forms.